 An elderly male patient who is a known case of uncontrolled hypertension presented with irritability and disturbed consciousness.
 BP was 190/100 mmHg at presentation.
 During clinical examination the patient developed an attack of seizure followed by dyspnea, cyanosis and loss of consciousness.

 Loading Stack -

 0 images remaining

-The findings highly in favour a pontine haemorrhage.
+The findings highly in favor a pontine hemorrhage.

 Normal brain parenchyma, no SOL, no midline shift and normal cerebellar hemispheres.

-The pons is a typical site for hypertension-associated cerebral haemorrhage.
+The pons is a typical site for hypertension-associated cerebral hemorrhage.
 It carries a very poor prognosis.

-The cause of haemorrhage in this patient is likely secondary to the patient's uncontrolled hypertension.
+The cause of hemorrhage in this patient is likely secondary to the patient's uncontrolled hypertension.